nguyenlykhanhlinh/llm-food-delivery-2-Test/backend/src/config/README.md

 In `config.yaml` you will find the:

-- OpenAI model configurations
+- Groq model configurations
-- Pinecone configurations
+- Qdrant configurations
 - Paths for different uses (e.g. prompt and functions)